 There are a couple of answers to why do peppers fall off the plant.
 When immature peppers fall off, the first things to check are the stems they fell from.
 If it’s jagged or gnawed, the culprit is an insect, and an all-purpose garden insecticide is in order.
 Check the label to be sure it is effective for pepper critters.

 Baby peppers falling off plants with no sign of insect damage could be a case of improper pollination.
 Those baby peppers aren’t holding any seeds and since that’s the botanical purpose of those delicious little fruits, the parent plant aborts and tries again.
 Try planting marigolds with your peppers to encourage pollinators to visit.

 Sometimes peppers fall off the plant because of the heat.
 We think of peppers as hot weather plants, but when the temperatures get above 95 degrees F. (35 C.) or below 55 degrees F. (13 C.), both blossoms and immature peppers fall off.
 Peppers fall off the plant when nighttime temperatures reach 75 degrees F. (24 C.) and sometimes baby peppers falling off the plants is the result of drastic change in rainfall or sunshine.

-Some gardeners claim that removing the first crop of blossoms will help keep peppers falling off later and others swear by aerosol products that help blossoms set.
+Some gardeners claim that removing the first crop of blossoms will help keep peppers from falling off later and others swear by aerosol products that help blossoms set.

 So, what’s the bottom line?
 Why do peppers fall off perfectly healthy plants?
 My answer is simple.
 Finickiness.
 If you’ve taken care of everything else and peppers falling off are still a problem, all you can do is keep your fingers crossed and start planning next year’s garden.